grab/engineering-blog/_posts/2019-08-01-data-first-sla-always.md

 In order to persist all binlogs generated upstream, our team created a Spark Structured Streaming application called Trailblazer.
 Trailblazer streams all MySQL binlogs to our data lake.
 These binlogs serve as a foundation for us to build Presto tables for data auditing and help to remove the direct dependency of our batch ETL jobs to the source MySQL.

 Trailblazer is an amalgamation of various data streaming stacks.
 Binlogs are captured by Debezium which runs on Kafka connect clusters.
 All binlogs are sent to our Kafka cluster, which is managed by the Data Engineering Infrastructure team and are streamed out to a real time bucket via a Spark structured streaming application.
-Hourly or daily ETL compaction jobs ingests the change logs from the real time bucket to materialize tables for downstream users to consume.
+Hourly or daily ETL compaction jobs ingests the change logs from the real time bucket to materialise tables for downstream users to consume.

 <div class="post-image-section">
   <img alt="CDC in action where binlogs are streamed to Kafka via Debezium before being consumed by Trailblazer streaming & compaction services" src="/img/data-first-sla-always/image2.png">